 - food and drinks that contain yeast, such as Marmite

-There is no need to cut out all of these foods completely because they still contain other essential nutrients and protein.
-Rather, reduce how much of them you eat as it may help with gout.
-Instead, you could eat more of sources of protein that are low in purines, such as dairy products and certain vegetables.
+There’s no need to cut out all of these foods completely because they still contain other essential nutrients and protein.
+But you may wish to reduce how much of them you eat.

-What you drink can also affect your symptoms of gout.
-For example, some sugary drinks can raise the amount of uric acid in your blood and make gout worse.
-Cutting down on how much alcohol you drink, especially beer, stout and port wine, can improve your symptoms too.
-If you drink excessive amounts of alcohol, it can trigger symptoms of gout, even if you’re already taking medicines to prevent it.
+What you drink can affect your symptoms of gout too.
+Some sugary drinks can raise the amount of uric acid in your blood and make gout worse.
+Cutting down on how much alcohol you drink, especially beer, stout and port wine, may improve your symptoms.

-If you eat a low-purine, healthy, balanced diet, it will help you to manage your gout symptoms.
-However, depending on your condition, you may also need to take medicines to help treat your symptoms and prevent gout from coming back again.
+Eating a low-purine, healthy diet may help you to manage your gout symptoms.
+But you may also need to take medicines to treat your symptoms and prevent gout from coming back again.

-I've been diagnosed with pseudogout.
-What's the difference between that and 'real' gout?
+FAQ: What’s the difference between pseudogout and 'real' gout?

-In general, serious side-effects from allopurinol are rare and this medicine is suitable for long-term use.
-However, as with any medicine, look out for anything unusual and speak to a pharmacist if you're worried.
+In general, serious side-effects from allopurinol are rare, so you can take this medicine for long periods of time.
+But, as with any medicine, you should look out for anything unusual and speak to a pharmacist if you're worried.